 In the case of registered debentures, the name, address, and other holding details are registered with the issuing company and whenever such debenture is transferred by the holder; it has to be informed to the issuing company for updating in its records.
 Otherwise, the interest and principal will go to the previous holder because the company will pay to the one who is registered.
 Whereas, the unregistered commonly known as bearer debenture. can be transferred by mere delivery to the new holder.
 They are considered as good as currency notes due to their easy transferability.
 The interest and principal are paid to the person who produces the coupons, which are attached to the debenture certificate. and the certificate respectively.

 Fixed and Floating Rate Debentures

-Fixed rate debentures have fixed interest rate over the life of the debentures.
-Contrarily, the floating rate debentures have the floating rate of interest which is dependent on some benchmark rate say LIBOR (London Inter Bank Offer Rate), PLR (Prime Lending Rate) etc.
+Fixed rate debentures have a fixed interest rate over the life of the debentures.
+Contrarily, the floating rate debentures have the floating rate of interest which is dependent on some benchmark rate say LIBOR (London Inter Bank Offer Rate), PLR (Prime Lending Rate), etc.

 No Coupon Rate

 Zero coupon debentures do not carry any coupon rate or we can say that there is a zero coupon rate.
 The debenture holder will not get any interest on these types of debentures.
 Need not get surprised, for compensating against no interest, companies issue them at a discounted price which is less compared to the face value of it.
 The implicit interest or benefit is the difference between the issue price and the face value of that debenture.
 These debentures are to be redeemed at face value.
 These are also known as ‘Deep Discount Bonds’.
 All other debentures with a specified rate of interest are specific rate debentures which are just like a normal debenture.

 Secured Premium Notes / Debentures